-Personal Protection Textiles: 40 suppliers of heavy duty fabrics outlines the global market for personal protection clothing in the institutional, workwear and private sectors, and details the most important legislation, regulations and standards that govern their manufacture and use.
+Personal Protection Textiles: Fabrics for harsh, hazardous and hostile environments outlines the global market for personal protection clothing in the institutional, workwear and private sectors, and details the most important legislation, regulations and standards that govern their manufacture and use.

-Written by internationally respected textile journalist Claudia Ollenhauer-Ries, this in-depth report, with around 200 pages and 50 tables, includes profiles of 40 leading global textile companies that supply speciality textiles for personal protection apparel.
+Written by Claudia Ollenhauer, this in-depth report, with around 260 pages and 35 tables, includes profiles of more than 40 leading global textile companies that supply speciality textiles for personal protection apparel.
 Some of these suppliers of heavy duty textiles are integrated manufacturers from spinning to weaving or knitting and finishing; others cover parts of the textile process.
-Published April 2010.

 • the current and future market for personal protection textiles